-All these positive effects of remote work result in another benefit for employers: A reduced turnover.
+All these positive effects of remote work result in another benefit for employers: Reduced turnover.

 If employees are allowed to work remotely they feel like they are being trusted.
 This increases confidence in your team and thus creates a higher level of loyalty.

-According to the before-mentioned Global Workplace study, 95% of employers confirm that remote work as a highly positive impact on employee retention.
+According to the before-mentioned Global Workplace study, 95% of employers confirm that remote work has a highly positive impact on employee retention.